Dezzmeister/tsengcoin-core/README.md

 # TsengCoin Core

 Core client for the TsengCoin blockchain.
 Build with `cargo build --release`.
-Run the build binary in `target/release` for maximum speed, or do `cargo run` to run with debugger.
+Run the built binary in `target/release` for maximum speed, or do `cargo run` to run with debugger.
 Example commands in this README will use `cargo run` but they work on the compiled binary too.

 ## Creating a Wallet